ibadmehmood/RoadHealthMonitoringSystem/README.md

 # Road Health Monitoring System
-<p>Provides Road Maintenance Authorities an easy, time effective and cost-effective solution to find the anomalies present on the road.Road Surface Health Monitoring is a challenging task.
+Provides Road Maintenance Authorities an easy, time effective and cost-effective solution to find the anomalies present on the road.Road Surface Health Monitoring is a challenging task.
 The concerned authorities spend a lot of time and money to monitor the quality of the roads.
-We propose to use the smart phone sensors such as accelerometer and gyroscope for detection of anomalies present on the surface of the
+We propose to use the smart phone sensors such as accelerometer and gyroscope for detection of anomalies present on the surface of the road.
-road.
 There already exists mobile application for monitoring road anomalies.
 Usually, a device with such an application installed on it is place in dedicated vehicle to monitor road health.
 However, a major drawback of such systems is that they rely heavily on the accuracy of the inertial